 Shon Hopwood: A Different Kind of Public Interest Lawyer

-Shon Hopwood, a second-year fellow in Georgetown Law’s Appellate Litigation Clinic, will be joining the Georgetown Law faculty as an associate professor.
+In this video, Shon Hopwood, a second-year fellow in Georgetown Law’s Appellate Litigation Clinic, will be joining the Georgetown Law faculty as an associate professor.
 Hopwood’s astounding personal journey that brought him to the law has been recounted in media outlets including the New York Times, NBC and the Washington Post, and also told in his own memoir, Law Man: My Story of Robbing Banks, Winning Supreme Court Cases and Finding Redemption (Crown, 2012).
-We sat down with him to talk about his future, his past, and the impact he would like to make on the criminal justice system.
-Excerpts of the interview follow.
+The interview consists of talk about his future, his past, and the impact he would like to make on the criminal justice system.

 Associate Law Professor at Georgetown University Law Center, Criminal Justice Reform Advocate, and Motivational Speaker

 - US East: $10,001 - $20,000*

 - Europe: $20,001 - $35,000*

 - Asia: $35,001 - $55,000*